 In the future, Japan will be more integrated in the Asian region.
-When the free trade agreements develop more in Asia, after the one between Japan and Singapore, regional competition may spill over into domestic markets, just like in the EU.
-Taking a model of EU, subsidiaries of a foreign carrier may be allowed to serve domestic routes.
-Japan may be better off taking a leadership role in negotiating mutually freer skies in Asia.
+When the free trade agreements develop in Asia, regional competition may spill over into domestic markets, just like in the EU.
+Taking a model of EU, a subsidiary of a foreign carrier may be allowed to serve domestic routes.
 That would be an ultimate solution for maintaining contestability in the airline industries.